esong/ml/README.md

 ==

-ever come across a problem you don't know how to solve? wish there was a way to make everything easy?
+ever come across a problem you don't know how to solve?

+wish there was a way to make everything easier?

 the answer is simple: ml